Replacing an IP switch

 Install the new switch.

-Cable the new switch first (including the ISLs) according to the steps in the Cabling the IP switches section in the MetroCluster IP Installation and Configuration Guide.
+Cable the new switch first (including the ISLs) according to the steps in the Cabling the IP switches section in the MetroCluster IP installation and configuration.

 The used ports might be different from those on the old switch if the switch type is different.
 If you are upgrading or downgrading the switches, do NOT cable the local ISLs.
 Only cable the local ISLs if you are upgrading or downgrading the switches in the second network and both switches at one site are the same type.